 Moya Drayton is part of the Australian Delegation to the Organisation for Economic Co-operation and Development (OECD) in Paris.
 As Minister-Counsellor (Employment), Moya represents the department to ensure Australian interests and views are reflected effectively in OECD discussions, instruments and policy recommendations recommendations in both the Employment and Education OECD Committees.
 Moya is currently the Vice-Chair of the Local Employment and Economic Development programme at the OECD and represents Australia at G20 Employment and Education working groups.

-Moya has had several Senior Executive roles within the department, including responsibility for the management and performance of the national employment services program and the department’s people, communications and audit functions.
+Moya has had several Senior Executive roles within the department, including Divisions responsible for the management and performance of the national employment services program and the department’s people, communications and audit functions.
 Moya has an Arts and Social Work degree from the University of Sydney, Australia.

 Australian Embassy France

 Mr Mark Unwin